Cosmicdty/Microbit-Group6-X1/README.md

 Micro: bit

-## You can view or edit this project
+## You can edit the project

-To edit this repository in Microbit MakeCode.😇
+To edit it in Microbit MakeCode.😇

 * Open https://makecode.microbit.org/#editor